MustafaHelwa/hArduino/Indoor_Home_Seedling_System/06_Relays/Readme.md

 ## Notes:
-- You can adjust the desired soil moisture by adjusting the numbersin line83 and line 88
+- You can adjust soil moisture limits by adjusting the numbersin line83 and line 88
-- Light is based on time only but you can control it with ```lux```
+- Light is based on time only in our project, but you can control it with ```lux```

 ### Pro Tip!!